VOLTTRON/volttron-training/README.md

     $ python hackathon/manage.py createsuperuser
         # create superuser 'admin' with password 'port-1220'

-Edit the Django settings file, hackathon/hackathon/settings.py, as follows:
+Edit the Django local settings file, hackathon/hackathon/settings/local.py, as follows:

     Change PUBLIC_URL to be the server’s DNS name (hackathon.ki-evi.com in this example).